See also: Pediatrics

-Benefits of using a Prenatal Chiropractor
+Benefits of Seeing a Prenatal Chiropractor

-Pregnancy Care: We cannot always see the vast amount of hormonal and chemical changes occurring to both mom and the developing baby during pregnancy.
+We cannot always see the vast amount of hormonal and chemical changes occurring to both mom and the developing baby during pregnancy.
 These changes are coordinated and kept in balance through the nervous system.
 A healthy spine is imperative for an optimally functioning nervous system that responds immediately and accurately to the changing requirements in the body.

 A doctor of chiropractic aligns the vertebrae and pelvis through gentle adjustments to the spine, this alleviates any nerve irritation and helps keep the spine as healthy as possible during this time.